WilliamHill11/ToDo-List/README.md

 # ToDo-List

 // What I learned
--  Using the Single Responsibility Principle
+-  Using the Single Responsibility Principles
 -  Creating new form options
 -  Using dates
 -  Using External Library